dedwar40/animal-classifier-app/README.md

 The weights for models with the best mAP50, mAP50-95, precision, recall and F1 Scores for each of the five different model sizes were selected.

 ## Limitations
+The models will perform best on images similar to what they were trained on, namely images gathered form the northern half of NSW.
-The model is only able to classify animal species from those listed above.
+The model is only able to classify animal species from those listed above and will either attempt to classify unseen species as one it was trained on or will provide a 'no detection' response.

 Larger models tend to provide better results on new data, however, they take longer to run compared to smaller models.